grcc-cis-openlab/web-applications/docs-src/pages/setting-up-ec2-tutorial.md

 IncludeOptional sites-enabled/*.conf
 ```

 **Save and exit.** From now on, any configuration files found in the *sites-enabled* directory will be loaded when Apache starts.
-Let's add a configuration file for our domain (remember to replace *your\_domain* with your domain name):
+Let's add a configuration file for your domain (remember to replace *your\_domain* with your domain name):

 ```shell
 sudo nano /etc/httpd/sites-available/your_domain.conf